Pre-Physician Assistant BS

 - maintain an undergraduate GPA of 3.5,

-- have no disciplinary actions recorded by the Office of Student Life,
+- have no disciplinary actions recorded by Student Affairs,

 - comply with all the enrollment requirements of the PA program, and